siscia/siscia.github.io/_posts/2013-08-10-persisten-memoizazion.md

 ---
 layout: post
-title: "Persistent memoizazion"
+title: "Non-volatile memoizazion"
 description: ""
 category: programming
-tags: [clojure, memoizazion, persistent]
+tags: [clojure, memoizazion, non-volatile]
-excerpt: "an idea for a persistent memoizazion"
+excerpt: "an idea for a non-volatile memoizazion"
 ---

 Clojure provide a very handy function `memoize`, such function is so stupid and so powerful at the same time that is almost amazing.